Type

 Abbreviation

-A liquid fuel-fired power plant converts chemical energy from liquid fuels (like fuel oil or diesel) into electrical power through thermal processes.
+A liquid fuel-fired power plant converts chemical energy from liquid fuels (like fuel oil or diesel fuel) into electrical power through thermal processes.
 Oil-fired power plants can use different types of liquid fuels, but there are important distinctions in how these fuels are typically used:

 Plant Types